yobo-16/lab-vue-c-basics/README.md

 One of the main advantages of Vue (or any other frontend framework) is how easy it is to reuse components all over your application.
 This is exactly what we'll practice right now.

-You have to create a `navbar` component and a `footer` component, that you'll include in all your app's inner pages.
-Hint: if you import them in your App.vue component, all your inner pages will display them too.
+You have to create a `navbar` component and a `footer` component, that you'll include in all your app's inner pages. <br>
+**Hint**: if you import them in your App.vue component, all your inner pages will display them too.

 Right now, you don't need to worry about styling these components; just make sure they're working and you're free to advance to the next task.

 ### Iteration 2 | Display the result of a JavaScript operation in a component's HTML

-Yesterday you practiced showing a `string` inside a Vue component's template using mustache syntax (`{{}}`).
-Today, we've seen that strings are not the only things you can insert on your HTML using this technique.
+You've already practiced showing a `string` inside a Vue component's template using mustache syntax (`{{}}`).
+You've also seen that strings are not the only things you can insert on your HTML using this technique.

 This challenge has two parts: